MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/api/connection-strings/storage-connection-strings.md

 ## Storage authentication

 For Azure Data Explorer to interact with and authenticate to external storage, you must specify the storage's `connection string`.
 This `connection string` defines the resource being accessed and its authentication information.
-For more information, see [storage authentication methods](/storage-authentication-methods.md).
+For more information, see [Storage authentication methods](storage-authentication-methods.md).